 - Explore small-scale, sustainable rural enterprise opportunities linked to woodland crafts

-All delegates, on attendance, will receive a Certificate of Attendance.
+Delegates, on completion, will receive a CPD Certificate of Completion endorsed by the RAU.

 How is the course delivered?